Congress wants VTech details on child data it collects

-U.S. lawmakers on Wednesday asked digital toymaker VTech Holdings Ltd why it collects data on children, and how it secures that information, following a cyber attack that exposed records on 6.4 million youngsters in company databases.
+WASHINGTON U.S. lawmakers on Wednesday asked VTech Holdings Ltd for details about the data it collects on children who use its digital toys, as well as how it protects such sensitive information, following a cyber attack on the company that exposed data on 6.4 million children.

-In a letter, two leaders of a congressional group focused on privacy asked VTech for specific information on what data it collects on children aged 12 and younger, how it uses the information, and whether it shares or sells such data.
+In a letter, two leaders of a congressional group focused on privacy asked the digital toymaker for specific information on what data it collects on children aged 12 and younger, how it uses the information, and whether it shares or sells such data.

-Representatives for Hong Kong-based VTech could not be reached for comment on the letter, which was released overnight in Asia.

-They made the request after VTech disclosed on Tuesday that the breach compromised data on 6.4 million children and 4.9 million adults.
-Security experts say it is the largest known cyber attack targeting children's data.
+Their request follows VTech's recent announcement that hackers had breached databases for its Learning Lodge app store and Kid Connect messaging system.
+On Tuesday, VTech said data on 6.4 million children had been exposed on top of the 4.9 million adults' data announced last week.

-The incident raises questions about the company's adherence to the law and steps it had taken to protect children's personal information, according to Markey and Barton, co-founders of the Bi-Partisan Congressional Privacy Caucus.
+The incident raises questions about the Hong Kong-based company's adherence to the law and the steps it had taken to protect children's personal information, according to Markey and Barton, co-founders of the Bi-Partisan Congressional Privacy Caucus.

-"Regretfully, our database was not as secure as it should have been," VTech said in a detailed document on the breach published on its website. (bit.ly/1LM1RMQ) Nearly half of the compromised parent and child profiles were in the United States.
+"Regretfully, our database was not as secure as it should have been," VTech wrote on its website, adding that the majority of those hacked – nearly half of both the parent and child profiles – were in the United States.

 Security experts and one equity analyst said the company could face government inquiries and private lawsuits from customers worldwide.